Wimpole (C.E.) School c1900 Boy Pupils with School Master Samuel Horsfield

 There may also be pupils in the picture from othe parishes and/or the Wimpole Estate.

-Please let me know if you can put a name to any of the boys.
 A single confirmed identification could help fix the date of this photograph to within a year or two.

 Retirement of Mr S Horsfield